cosmic-knowledge/docs/overview/terminology.md

 ## plugin

-Quazipanacea has a plugin-based infrastructure.
+Quasipanacea has a plugin-based infrastructure.

 Currently, there exists _Plugin Packs_ at the highest level, which itself contains _plugins_ for each part of the app, separated by pods, overviews, collections, and the like.